 My name is Christy and I live in Fort Collins, Colorado.
 I have always loved to travel for the thrill of discovering new places and people.
 Whether for work or pleasure, I travel light with only a carry-on and never check luggage regardless of where I’m going or how long I’ll be there.
 Here’s the deal I also like to LIVE LIGHTLY too by owning fewer, nicer things and instead of spending money on stuff I prefer to spend money on experiences.

 Experiences over Stuff

 A friend of mine once said you learn a lot about what someone truly values by looking at where they spend their money.
 Couldn’t agree more.
 As for me, my checkbook has a trail of travel spending around the world.
-I’ve been blessed to have journeyed throughout Europe, China, Africa, Australia, New Zealand, Cuba, Central America, South America, Canada, Mexico, and 48 of the 50 states in the US (sorry to the Dakotas).
+I’ve been blessed to have journeyed throughout Europe, China, Africa, Australia, New Zealand, Cuba, Central America, South America, Canada, Mexico, the Caribbean and 48 of the 50 states in the US (sorry to the Dakotas).

 The Best Thing That Ever Happened To Me

 For many years I was a marketing executive at a Fortune 10 company.
 I left two years ago.
 To be honest I was part of a downsizing although I was completely euphoric about it.
 Immediately after receiving the news on that Monday morning, I called my best friend who was also a former executive of the same company and within the hour she was at my home with champagne and two fluted glasses.
 We soaked up the June sun while toasting my jumping off of the Hamster Wheel.
 Now almost two year’s later I couldn’t be happier with my life.
 I’m healthier, more relaxed, living a fuller life, my relationships are better and the icing on the cake is that now I love Mondays!